PHOENIXCONTACT/MORYX-ClientFramework/docs/articles/UI/ModalDialogs.md

 }
 ````

-Every ClientModule container have a default implementation of the manager.
+Every ClientModule container has a default implementation of the manager.
 Just inject it.

 ## MessageBoxes